-While loss of short-term profits is detrimental to any business, it isn’t the worst consequence of internal fraud.
+While the loss of short-term profits is detrimental to any business, it isn’t the worst consequence of internal fraud.
 Imagine if an employee gained access to sensitive customer data and used it to their advantage.
 This could result in terrible repercussions for your customers, a badly damaged brand reputation for your business, and cause lasting, long-term harm to your firm.

 72% of cases of business fraud involves employees